Dust Devils, Kenya

 Dust devils, small-scale whirlwinds are fascinating natural phenomena which emerge under specific environmental conditions.
 In regions with exposed, dry ground and intense sunlight, the sun’s rays heat the surface, creating localized pockets of hot air.
 The heated air rises rapidly, and cooler air rushes in to fill the void, initiating a rotating motion.
 The Coriolis effect, influenced by the Earth’s rotation, further shapes the vortex into its characteristic spiral pattern.

-Dust devils in Amboseli National Park, Kenya © mytouristmaps
+Amboseli National Park, Kenya © mytouristmaps

-Dust devils commonly appear as relatively small and mild phenomena, often measuring less than 2 meters in diameter and featuring average wind speeds of around 45 miles per hour (70 km/h).
+They commonly appear as relatively small and mild phenomena, often measuring less than 2 meters in diameter and featuring average wind speeds of around 45 miles per hour (70 km/h).
 Typically, they dissipate swiftly, within a minute of forming.

-Nevertheless, exceptional occurrences have been observed, where dust devils grow remarkably large and intense.
+Nevertheless, exceptional occurrences have been observed, where they grow remarkably large and intense.
 In such instances, they can reach diameters of up to 100 meters and exhibit wind speeds exceeding 75 mph (120 km/h).
 Some of these powerful dust devils persist for as long as 20 minutes before finally subsiding.

 Dust devils are frequent visitors to arid and semi-arid regions across the world.
 They commonly appear in deserts, dry lake beds, and open fields during warmer months.